databrary/www/databrary/input/pages/community/Partners.md

 The following Institutions have signed the Databrary Investigator agreement and are now our partner institutions:

+* Birkbeck, University of London
 * College of William and Mary
 * Indiana University
 * New York University
 * Penn State University
 * Rutgers University
 * University of Chicago
+* University of Georgia
 * University of Michigan
 * University of Rochester
 * University of Texas at Austin